-Although this is a course on strategy implementation, recognising that implementation is integrated with strategy formulation, the course is not structured to offer units on "how to guides" for implementing.
-The assumption is that strategy is intertwined with formulation and implementation - a complex interactive process in which values, context, politics, and culture determine or constrain a particular strategy.
-With this context, the course is divided into 3 parts in detailing the complex web of ideas that is implementation.
+Although this is a course on strategy implementation, recognising that implementation is integrated with strategy formulation, the course is not structured to offer units on 'how-to guides' for implementing.
+The assumption is that strategy is intertwined with formulation and implementation - a complex interactive process in which values, context, politics and culture determine or constrain a particular strategy.
+With this context, the course is divided into three parts in detailing the complex web of ideas that is implementation.

-Part 1: "Strategising" considers the processes by which strategy making takes place and roles take shape.
-It is made up of Units 1 - 4 and leads into Assessment 2.
+Part 1: 'Strategising' considers the processes by which strategy-making takes place and roles take shape.
+It is made up of Units 1 to 4 and leads into Assessment 2.

-Part 2: "Forces" considers the formulation of strategy processes - translating strategising into implementing parts.
-It is made up of Units 5 - 7 and encompasses team-based activity assessments.
+Part 2: 'Forces' considers the formulation of strategy processes - translating strategising into implementing parts.
+It is made up of Units 5 to 7 and encompasses team-based activity assessments.

-Part 3: "Purpose" considers insights on managing strategising - how strategy choices convert into outcomes.
-It is made up of Units 8 - 10 and leads into Assessment 3 and 4.
+Part 3: 'Purpose' considers insights on managing strategising - how strategy choices convert into outcomes.
+It is made up of Units 8 to 10 and leads into Assessments 3 and 4.

-NOTE: The course is structured with these 3 parts and with 3 distinct workload expectations.
-In part 1 (Units 1-4) the reading load is limited with the focus on team formation and getting your team work habit and culture in place as you work towards Assessment 1.
-In part 2 (Units 5-7), reading and application content increases with the intention of the need to consider content and how to apply to assessment, as teamwork develops.
-In part 3 (Units 8-10), readings are at their fever pitch as you are pushed to reflect, think about your team experience, and apply learned content to your organisational and your learning experiences.
+NOTE: The course is structured with these three parts and with three distinct workload expectations.
+In Part 1 (Units 1-4), the reading load is limited, with the focus on team formation and getting your team work habit and culture in place as you work towards Assessment 1.
+In Part 2 (Units 5-7), reading and application content increases, with the intention of the need to consider content and how to apply to assessment, as teamwork develops.
+In Part 3 (Units 8-10), readings are at their fever pitch as you are pushed to reflect, think about your team experience, and apply learned content to your organisation and your learning experiences.

 Unit 1, Understanding Organisations: Strategy and Strategic Thinking.
 This Unit lays the foundation for implementing strategy by focusing on organisational features that influence strategy implementation.
 It highlights that crafting and executing strategy rests on the elements of an organisation's priorities, focusing on key parts of this response, including strategic planning and strategic thinking.